eddiezane/hook/README.md

 hook fire webhooks/twilio/sms http://localhost:8080
 ```

-Captain Hook also has an HTTP server for recording new webhooks:
+Hook also has an HTTP server for recording new webhooks:

 ```bash
 hook record --port 8080 path/to/new/webhook.yml